BITS-GmbH/rest-analysis/README.md

 calls the `getLargeResponse()` to send a plaintext request to the server, the `getLargeResponseCompressed()` to send a request for an compressed response and `postLargeResponseCompressed()` to send a compressed body in the request and receive a compressed body in the response.

-The `getLargeResponse()` method sends a GET request with the `Accept-Encoding: identity` header to the Rest endpoint to recieve a plaintext response.
+The `getLargeResponse()` method sends a GET request with the `Accept-Encoding: identity` header to the Rest endpoint to receive a plaintext response.
 The `getLargeResponseCompressed()` method sends a GET request with the `Accept-Encoding: gzip, deflate` header to the Rest endpoint to receive a compressed response.
-The `postLargeResponseCompressed()` method sends a POST request with the `Accept-Encoding: gzip, deflate` header, a `Content-Encoding: gzip` header, a `Content-Type: application/json` header and a compressed body expects a compressed response.
+The `postLargeResponseCompressed()` method sends a POST request with the `Accept-Encoding: gzip, deflate` header, a `Content-Encoding: gzip` header, a `Content-Type: application/json` header and a compressed body and expects a compressed response back.
 All three methods use the `handleEncodedResponse()` method to handle the response and return the `LargeResponse` object.
 The `handleEncodedResponse()` method checks the `Content-Encoding` header of the response and decompresses the response body accordingly.
-The ObjectMapper is then used to deserialize the response body into a `LargeResponse` object and then returned.
+The ObjectMapper is then used to deserialize the response body into a `LargeResponse` object and then return it.

 ### Conclusion Rest client
 The rest client looks like more work, but it can be implemented in a generic way to handle the additional headers and the compression/decompression of the bodies.
-The developer would just provide the url the request content and the response type.
-The rest client can be really userfriendly and easy to use.
+The developer would just provide the url, the request content, the request command(Get,Put, Post, Delete) and the response type.
+The rest client can be wrapped to be really userfriendly and easy to use.

 ## Test results
 - The size of the Json response is 5488892 bytes.
 - The size of the gRPC response is 3243294 bytes.
 - The size of the compressed Json is 2747233 bytes.
 (The size is unusually large because of the random strings and numbers used in the response.
-A compression of 70% or more is normal for Json strings.)
+A compression rate of 70% or more is normal for Json strings.)
 - Json is a verbose format that is human readable but causes a large response size.
 - gRPC is a binary format that is not human readable with a smaller response size and probably faster processing time.

-The compressed Json response is smaller than both alternatives, but probably the processing time is slower.
+The compressed Json response is smaller than both alternatives, but probably the processing time is higher.

 ## Conclusion
 The right choice of the protocol depends on the use case.
 - If the amount of calls to the endpoint is low then an optimization is not needed and the human readable Json format will save time during development and maintainance.
 - If the amount of calls is high and the request/response size is large then compressed Json is a good choice to reduce latency and traffic volume.
 It preserves the human readability of the Json format and has the lowest network load.
 - If the amount of calls is high and the request/response size is large and the service is cpu constrained then gRPC is a good choice to reduce network load with low cpu load.
 It is not human readable but has a smaller response size and faster processing time.

+Finally, the golden rule of software development applies:

+**Only optimize if the problem can be measured in time or money.**